lifting-bits/rellic/README.md

 ## Supported Platforms

-Rellic is supported on Linux platforms and has been tested on Ubuntu 16.04 and 18.04.
+Rellic is supported on Linux platforms and has been tested on Ubuntu 20.04.

 ## Dependencies